alumna/reflect/README.md

 	</a>
 </div>

 <div align="center">Reflect the contents of one directory to another.
-At the speed of light. :high_brightness:</div>
+At the speed of light. :zap:</div>

 <br/>

 ## Features

 * It **does not** depend on `rsync`
-* Asynchronous and lightning fast
+* Asynchronous and super fast with files' `stat` cache
 * Extremely lightweight with **no dependencies** – 2.2kB!
-* Fully supports Linux, Mac and Windows
+* Fully tested on Linux, Mac and Windows

 Additionally, this module is delivered as: